 Sally Bowden-Schaible is the founder and coordinator of LivingWell (2008).
 She received her MS in Counseling from the University of Southern Maine, is a Licensed Clinical Professional Counselor (LCPC) with 30 years of counseling experience and is nationally certified as a Clinical Mental Health Counselor (CCMHC).
 She is also certified as an Approved Consultant in Clinical Hypnosis by the American Society of Clinical Hypnosis (ASCH).
 She has studied Nikaya and Theravada Buddhism since 1996, primarily at the Barre Center for Buddhist Studies in Barre, MA (www.dharma.org), and in 2009 completed a year-long Integrated Study and Practice Program (ISPP) at BCBS.
 In 2006, she founded (and is Dhamma leader of) the Insight Community of Southern Maine (ICSM), a secular-leaning, unaffiliated sangha (community) devoted to the core teachings of Buddhism (FMI: www.insightcommunityofsouthernmaine.org).
 She is an adjunct faculty member in the Counselor Education program at USM, co-teaching Religion and Spirituality in Counseling and, from 2003 to 2013, Mind/body Techniques in Counseling, and in the Social Work department at the University of New England, she co-teaches Spiritual Dimensions of Social Work and teaches Mindfulness and Meditation in Social Work.
 For the past two years, at LivingWell and at Luna Cottage on Verona Island, Sally has been teaching a 20-hour CE program, Mindfulness & Meditation in the Mental Health Profession.
 She provides education, training, and consultation to counselors, psychotherapists, agencies, and organizations on such topics as clinical hypnosis, Buddhist psychology and mindfulness-based counseling, Tourette's disorder, and the use of poetry in counseling (she is co-author with Dr. Jan Hitchcock of Lewiston-Auburn College, "Is it time for poetry now?
 Therapeutic potentials - individual and collective", published in the Journal for Poetry Therapy, September 2007).
 (Click here for information about the programs offered by Sally.)
 She also provides individual and group clinical supervision/consultation (a contemplative model she developed that integrates mindfulness-based practices) to counselors/psychotherapists.
 (She meets all criteria as a clinical mental health supervisor through the National Board for Certified Counselors.)
 Her counseling background includes working with adults and adolescents (16+) who experience personal and interpersonal difficulties related to transition and loss, low self-esteem, depression and anxiety disorders, Tourette's disorder, drug and alcohol abuse/addiction, major mental illness, and traumatic life experiences (i.e., sexual, physical, and emotional abuse).
 Other areas of interest include women's growth and development throughout the life cycle including relationship issues, family planning and parenting guidance.
 In 2014, she completed Foundations of Buddhist Contemplative Care, a 9-month program at the Zen Center for Contemplative Care in New York City, and this year completed a 9-month course, Untangling Self, with Andrew Olendzki, at the New York Insight Meditation Center in NYC.

 Vicki L. Gayton received her MSW from Boston College and is a Licensed Clinical Social Worker (LCSW).
 She did her graduate internship at New England Family Institute, and she has held positions at Sedgewood Commons Alzheimer's Care Center, Mercy Hospital, Counseling Services, Inc., and Spring Harbor Hospital.
 Her counseling background is strong in geriatrics, cognitive behavioral therapy with adults, grief and bereavement, and working with couples and families.
 Current interests include behavioral medicine, hypnotherapy, and the use of mindfulness-based practices such as meditation in counseling.
 She is a member of the National Association of Social Work (NASW), and she is a member in the American Society of Clinical Hypnosis (ASCH).
 Her goal is to continue using the biopsychosocial and spiritual approach to the treatment of mental health problems and to expand her practice in the area of behavioral medicine.
 Related to this, she completed a year-long extern program with Daniel Brown, PhD in Newton, MA.
 The focus of the program is in the use of clinical hypnosis to treat mind/body health conditions.
 She is "Certified in Clinical Hypnosis" through the American Society of Clinical Hypnosis (ASCH).
-Vicki is currently "on sabattical", hiking the Appalachian Trail.
-She will return to LivingWell at the end of the summer.
+Vicki will be stepping into the "Coordinator" position of LivingWell in January 2018.